 The Financial Sector

 The financial sector can be defined as the interaction of lenders and borrowers in financial markets within a regulatory framework.
 Key in this interaction is lending and borrowing of financial capital or money.
 This lending and borrowing is usually achieved through financial intermediaries such as commercial banks, brokers and other financial institutions.
-Some of the main functions of the financial sector are:

-- mobilization of savings - financial intermediaries allow individuals to save money in a secured place, which can then be lent to firms and individuals in society;
+- Mobilization of savings – financial intermediaries allow individuals to save money in a secured place, which can then be lent to firms and individuals in society.

-- expert advice - many investors may lack knowledge about investing and so financial intermediaries perform the role of providing advice to investors regarding the most suitable investment instruments to invest in.
+- Expert advice – many investors may lack knowledge about investing and so financial intermediaries perform the role of providing advice to investors regarding the most suitable investment instruments to invest in.

-- facilitating the exchange of goods and services - this exchange of goods and services is usually facilitated by these financial intermediaries performing the role of middlemen.
+- Facilitating the exchange of goods and services – this exchange of goods and services is usually facilitated by these financial intermediaries performing the role of middlemen.
 For example, when a consumer wants to purchase a pair of shoes, they can do so with their bank’s debit card.

-Financial institutions provide services of financial intermediation between lenders and borrowers.
 The financial institutions of most economies include: the Central Bank, commercial banks, stock exchange, insurance companies, credit unions, mutual funds, development banks, building societies and investment trust companies.

 Role of a Central Bank

-A Central Bank plays a critical role in the growth and development of a country.
 The main functions of a central bank include:

 - Issuer of notes and coins – the Central Bank is the only issuer of notes and coins in a country.
 No other entity performs this role.
 The reason why the Central Bank is usually the sole issuer of notes and coins is for there to be confidence in the notes and coins;